 Get Blog Literate

-Like all things digital, trends become important channels of distribution faster than you can blink, and before you know it, there is one more thing your being asked to do for marketing, that dreaded word.
+Like all things digital, trends become important channels of distribution faster than you can blink, and before you know it, there is one more thing you're being asked to do for marketing, that dreaded word.
 The thing is, they're right.

 There is one concept today that all professionals understand with regard to marketing, and that's the impact of word-of-mouth.
-Consider that today, social media is as or more powerful than word-of-mouth marketing.
+Consider that today, social media is as or more powerful than traditional word-of-mouth marketing.
 If that's true, then the impact of one-on-one networking is equivalent to the impact of consistent blogging on a specific subject matter.
 The more people you get know and the more

 When done correctly, blogging can truly separate you from others that do the same thing in the same area at the same level.
 The reason…blogging is meant to be current and opinionated.
-By putting a great analysis on the same information, you very quickly get considered an "expert".
+By putting great analysis on the same information, you very quickly get considered to be an "expert".
 This is no different than giving someone your opinion in person.